 What makes these cookies great is that they’re straightforward, easy to make, and taste absolutely amazing.

 Sugar cookies are supposed to be sweet, but they often turn out boring and forgettable.
-These cookies do not suffer that fate because they have sour cream, which adds a richness and zip that is really enjoyable.
+These cookies do not suffer that fate because they have sour cream, which adds a little bit of richness and zip that is really enjoyable and makes for absolutely delicious cookies.

 Do I need to chill the dough?